 Easter bunny fans should look away now, because in many German kitchens the little rascal is literally being fleeced.

 Hare and rabbit are, although rare, a popular guest on German menus and very popular among meat lovers.
-The reason why rabbit leg & co. still relatively rare The reason why these small rodents are so common is mainly due to the population.
-The small rodents are known to reproduce very quickly, but as long as Natural predators , such as foxes, lynxes, birds of prey, but also domestic cats and dogs, and recently wolves and exotic immigrants such as the golden jackal, are trying to kill the small rodents, so the populations remain largely well regulated and do not need to be hunted separately.
-This is why in many federal states, although hunting is permitted by law, voluntarily renounced it the native hare to hunt so as not to endanger the population.
+The reason why rabbit leg & co. nevertheless relatively rare The reason why these small rodents are found is mainly due to the population.
+Although the small rodents are known to reproduce rapidly, Natural predators , such as foxes, lynxes, birds of prey, but also domestic cats and dogs, and recently again wolves and exotic immigrants such as the golden jackal, are trying to kill the small rodents, so the populations remain largely well regulated and do not need to be hunted separately.
+Therefore, in many federal states, although hunting is permitted by law, voluntarily waived it the native hare to hunt in order not to endanger the population.

-The situation is similar with the rabbit Although rabbits are still huntable all year round , with a exception for mother animals during the rearing of the young animals, but also their until recently very high stocks have been threatened in recent years by the arrival of new and old predators from abroad In fact, many of the native rabbits today live mainly in urban habitats such as parks and green spaces and are mostly hunted there to preserve the local botany.
+The situation is similar with the rabbit Although rabbits are still huntable all year round , with a Exception for mother animals during the rearing of the young animals, but also their very high stocks have been threatened in recent years by the arrival of new and old predators from abroad In fact , many of the native rabbits today live mainly in urban habitats such as parks and green spaces and are mostly hunted there to preserve the local botany.
 For this reason, rabbits are also a rather rare delicacy in German cooking pots.

-Like hares and rabbits, their relative mild taste , the reminiscent of chicken .
+Hares and rabbits are alike, their relative mild taste , the reminiscent of chicken .
 Similar to poultry, therefore, fruity sauces and side dishes especially good with rabbit leg & Co.
 Fruity delicacies from Stonewall Kitchen like that New England Cranberry Relish or the Orange Cranberry Marmalade are ideal accompaniments to mild rabbit meat.
-But also tangy notes of citrus like in Lemon Herb Aioli or the Lemon & Avocado Oil Aioli give the meat a pleasant freshness and spicy accents.
+But also tangy notes of citrus like in Lemon Herb Aioli or the Avocado Oil Aioli give the meat a pleasant freshness and spicy accents.

 ➡️ Buy Lemon Herb Aioli from Stonewall Kitchen